Student Experience

 • Junior Classical League

-Join the Loyola Blakefield Chapter of the Junior Classical League—a national organization dedicated to having fun while appreciating and promoting the languages and cultures of Ancient Greece and Rome.
+Join the Loyola Blakefield Chapter of the Junior Classical League — a national organization dedicated to having fun while appreciating and promoting the languages and cultures of Ancient Greece and Rome.
 The club occasionally attends competitions and field trips, both of which are optional.
 This club is open to all students.
+The High School cohort meets each Tuesday in W206.
+The Middle School cohort meets every other Wednesday in SIH 203.

-Interested students should contact Mrs. Wise or Ms. Love.
+Interested students should contact Ms. Reed or Mrs. Wise.

 Interested students should contact Dr. Skirpan.